BIGBen99/Arduino_LM35DZ_Library/README.md

 # Description
 A call to LM35DZ(pin) creates a new LM35DZ object.
 # Parameters
-pin: the analog pin (A0-A6) on which to reveive temperature information
+pin: the analog pin (A0-A6) on which to receive temperature information

 ================================================================================
 # LM35DZ: getKelvin